arcaicandy/PiQRAP/documentation/build-read-only.md

 * It increases the reliability of the OS SD-Card as when in operation the Pi will no longer be writing to it.

 ### 1\.
 Remove Unnecessary Packages
-pi@PiQRAP:~/PiQRAP $ sudo apt-get remove --purge triggerhappy logrotate dphys-swapfile pi@PiQRAP:~/PiQRAP $ sudo apt-get autoremove --purge
+pi@PiQRAP:~/PiQRAP $ sudo apt-get remove --purge triggerhappy logrotate dphys-swapfile -y pi@PiQRAP:~/PiQRAP $ sudo apt-get autoremove --purge -y

 ### 2\.
 Disable swap and filesystem check and set it to read\-only